 #11 Build an awesome company reputation

-Everyone in your company should be great in a given domain, or they have the potential to become great.
+Everyone in your company should either be a master in a particular domain or have the potential to become one.

 #13 Money talks